Jeff-VA/Sample-Projects/index.md

+## About Me

+Currently, I am an MIS team specialist for a business-to-business IT Services and print management company.
+I love this role as I have a passion for exploring data and transforming it in novel ways to gain insight.
+From my experience of data maintenance and reporting in a fast-growing organization in tandem with achieving a Master of Science in Data Analytics degree, I am certain that my skillset will create value for a variety of business functions and data consumers wherever it is applied.
+I am genuinely excited to build and refine data analysis pipelines for data consumers and business stakeholders in my future career.

+## Projects Overview

+Thank you for taking the time to preview a few my data analysis sample projects.
+Below are links to three separate projects that showcase the value of python for three different predictive analytics use cases.
+Each of the projects below show how Python code may be used to create insight with predictive and classification algorithms.
+Additionally, the `Prediction of US Forest Fires` project below demonstrates the capability of Python code to combine data from various sources.

+In a practical business sense, this approach may be used to combine data from an SQL database, a Servicenow ticketing system, and a Salesforce customer relationship management system.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Jeff-VA/Sample-Projects/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.